 Beat the crowds at Tahoe and other popular mountain resorts for rural and rugged Plumas County!
 If you enjoy snow sports like backcountry skiing, snowmobiling, sledding, and snowshoeing, our small mountain towns offer a gateway to Lost Sierra adventure.

-- Coppervale Ski Hill: Lassen Community College owns and operates a ski area located just west of Susanville.
+- Coppervale Ski Hill: Lassen Community College owns and operates a ski area just west of Susanville.
 Coppervale Ski Hill is about 19 miles east of Chester.
 Families can ski, snowboard, and sled!

-- Eureka Ski Bowl: This historic ski bowl is located in Plumas-Eureka State Park in Johnsville, 5 miles from Graeagle on County Road A-14.
+- Eureka Ski Bowl: This historic ski bowl is in Plumas-Eureka State Park in Johnsville, 5 miles from Graeagle on County Road A-14.
 Rustic and with scenic views of surrounding peaks, this ski hill is great for sledding and all levels of backcountry skiing.
-It’s free too!
+It’s free, too!

-- Lassen Volcanic National Park: There are several popular sledding hills in the Park including one near the West Entrance Visitor Center and another at Manzanita Lake.
+- Lassen Volcanic National Park: The Park has several famous sledding hills, including one near the West Entrance Visitor Center and another at Manzanita Lake.
 Read the Park’s Winter Activity Guide to learn more.

 - Stover Hill outside of Chester: Just two miles west of Chester near the highway 36/89 junction is Stover Hill.
 Turn on Chester Ski Road.
 Sledding is on the left, about 1.5 miles up the hill.